ibmverse/verse-developer/_tutorials/tutorial-ext-intro.markdown

 *Container* -
 The Verse page where extensions are surfaced for the user.

-*Action contribution* - A UI-based extension that displays an action button at a one of several predefined locations on the Verse page.
+*Action contribution* - A UI-based extension that displays an action button at one of several predefined locations on the Verse page.

 *Extension* - A data structure containing properties that describe the behavior of an action contribution or of LiveText.